phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 Icepack is a submodule of CICE.
 Submodules are pointers to specific versions of an external repository.
 Working with Icepack in CICE is like working with a repository in a repository.
 If you are working in the Icepack repository in stand-alone mode, you can ignore this and follow the documentation above.
 But there are a few extra steps if you are modifying Icepack in the CICE code.

-## To Modify Icepack code inside CICE
+## Modify Icepack Code Inside CICE

 When Icepack is downloaded as part of CICE, the Icepack version will be a detached HEAD.
 Without going into too much detail, that means it’s not in a state where it can be modified and committed.
 It’s pointing to a specific version of Icepack, not to a branch.